Panther Print Program

 What steps can my department take to become more energy efficient with our printers?

-There are many ways to conserve energy in your area:
+There are many ways to save energy in your area and help PCC meet it’s sustainability goals:

-- Replace older printers/copiers with new, more energy-efficient devices.
+- Replace older printers or copiers with new, more energy-efficient devices.

-- Use a Xerox Fleet Multifunction Device instead of a single-use, desktop printer and energy savings of up to 50% can be realized.
+- Use a Xerox Fleet multi-functional device instead of a single-use, desktop printer and energy savings of up to 50% can be realized.

 - Use shared-department networked printers.